 This publication of Enterprise Ireland, A Guide to Doing Business in the Benelux Countries, discusses business opportunities in Belgium, the Netherlands, and Luxembourg.
 The publication includes information on the countries' business cultures and practices, explanations on how to network and do market research, information on tax and legal issues, analyses of growth sectors, and advice on how to successfully operate a business in the Benelux market.
 This resource opens in a PDF.

 The Authority for Consumer and Markets (ACM) follows the latest market trends and developments for consumers and businesses.
 Specifically, ACM looks at the energy, telecommunication, transport, and postal industries.
 Along with tracking markets and industries, the ACM holds dialogues with businesses and consumers, advises consumers, and enforces numerous acts and pieces of legislation to make it easier for new startups to enter markets.

 The Netherlands Chamber of Commerce provides Dutch entrepreneurs with information regarding financing and innovating a business in order to stimulate regional trade.
 The site includes information on starting a business, international trade, the associated paperwork, and registering or modifying a business in the trade industry.
 A limited English version of the site is available, however, some content is only available in Dutch.

 The Energy Research Centre of the Netherlands (ECN) carries out energy research and provides live-feed news and publication information.
 The researchers move between fundamental research at universities and appliance of knowledge and technologies in practice.
-In addition, there is a section on the opportunities for students and job seekers in this industry.
+In addition, the site provides a section on the opportunities for students and job seekers in this industry.